Muhammad Naseem Rao

-Biography

-He is the elected Central General Secretary of the Pakistan's oldest & 2nd largest industry-wise union namely Railway Worker’s Union (Open Line), representing more than 90,000 workers all over in Pakistan.
-RWU is working since 1948 after partition of sub-continent.
-It is an affiliated with International Transport Workers’ Federation (ITF), a global union federation.

-He is also a Central President of Pakistan Transport & General Workers' Federation, it is the largest federation of Pakistan in transport sector.

-Education
+Early life

 He is a highly qualified person with master's degrees in Economics & Law.
-He did Masters in Economics from Sindh University Jamshoro & LL.B from Karachi University.
+He did Masters in Economics from Sindh University Jamshoro and LL.B from Karachi University.

-Trade union career
+Career

-1982, he started his political activities from the platform of student union.
-In this tenure, he also participated in left-wing movement.
-In 1986, he joined trade union being as an activist.
-He is working in trade union movement since 1986.
-He has honour to work with the founder of Labour Movement in Sub-Continent Mr. Mirza Mohammad Ibrahim (Late).

-He has honor to represent Pakistan at International Conferences, Seminar in different countries.
+In 1982, he started his political activities from the platform of his student union.
+He participated in left-wing movements.
+In 1986, he joined a trade union as an activist.
+He worked with the founder of the Labour Movement in the subcontinent Mirza Mohammad Ibrahim (Late).
+He represented Pakistan at International Conferences and Seminars.

-He also had an honor to represent railway workers before Senate Standing Committee on Railways.
-For the first time in the history of Pakistan, any labour leader was called by the Senate of Pakistan to address workers' issues.
+He represented railway workers before the Senate Standing Committee on Railways.
+For the first time, a labour leader was called by the Senate of Pakistan to address workers' issues.

+RWU is an affiliated with International Transport Workers' Federation (ITF), a global union federation.

+He is a Central President of Pakistan Transport & General Workers' Federation, the largest transport federation in Pakistan.